Build a One-to-One Chat Application Using JavaScript

 Then, start up the server from your terminal by running this command:

 Here, we have created a Node server that will be running on port 8800.
-You can now access the project on http://localhost:8800.
+You will see a successful confirmation message about the running server similar to the image below.

-We’ll be using the JavaScript SDK on both the server, to generate our tokens, and the client end, to get real-time updates of what is happening on the chat, including real-time messages.
+We’ll be using the JavaScript SDK on the server, to generate our tokens, and on the client end to get real-time updates of what is happening on the chat, including real-time messages.

 To be able to initialize the client, we need to get a valid token, which we can generate from our Node server.
 Add the below piece of code for generating tokens in the server.js file: